-'Her Majesty's Prison,' a site-specific installation, by The Tennant Creek Brio and Tina Douglas
+'Her Majesty's Prison' a site-specific installation, by The Tennant Creek Brio, Tina Douglas, Peter Webster.

 Old Beechworth Gaol, Beechworth